DioxusLabs/docsite/docs-src/en/router/example/first-route.md

 The core of the Dioxus Router is the [`Routable`] macro and the [`Router`] component.

+Routable is a trait for anything that can:
+- Be parsed from a URL
+- Be turned into a URL
+- Be rendered as to a Element

+Let's create a new router.
 First, we need an actual page to route to!
 Let's add a homepage component:

 ```rust
 {{#include src/doc_examples/first_route.rs:home}}